Jaemin: 2019–present: Acting debut, solo activities, and NCT U debut

 On March 13, 2019, Jaemin, alongside fellow NCT Dream members Jeno and Jisung, represented K-pop stars at the "K-Wave & Halal Show" in Malaysia.
 The friendship event between South Korea and Malaysia was attended by President Moon as part of his three-day state visit to the country.
 In April, Jaemin made his acting debut as the role of Han Dae-gang, the male lead character in JTBC's short web-drama Method to Hate You, based on a popular webtoon of the same name.
 That year, Jaemin also appeared on the gaming variety show Do You Want To Play?
 GG, where celebrities formed a team to play against high school students in a variety of games; the show began airing in May.

 In October 2020, Jaemin officially made his debut as a member of NCT U with the song "Make A Wish (Birthday Song)" on Mnet's music broadcast show M Countdown.
 While he participated in NCT U's special stage "Kick and Ride" in June 2020, the single marked his first official release with the unit.

 In October 2021, Jaemin appeared on the cover of WWD Korea magazine's Special Edition No.02, released in collaboration with Tom Ford and photographer Adam Katz Sinding.

 In 2024, Jaemin held his first photo exhibition, NARCISSISM.

 Starting March 6, 2025, Jaemin will be hosting the radio show, NCT DREAM Jaemin's Rabbit and Cat Radio, broadcasting on InterFM for three months.

+In January, Jaemin starred in Wind Up, a short-form baseball drama alongside Jeno.
+In January, it was also announced that Jaemin will debut with NCT's new sub-unit NCT JNJM alongside Jeno, with an EP Both Sides on February 23.
+Following the release of their EP, NCT JNJM embarked on their DUALITY Asia fanmeeting tour with stops in Seoul, Tokyo, Jakarta, Macau, Kaohsiung, and Bankok.
+On August 30, SM entertainment announced that Jaemin along with the other five members of NCT dream had renewed their contracts with the company and would continue activities as part of NCT Dream.